 - 7.1 The Capital Programme is approved by the Council in February each year and is amended during the year to reflect changing circumstances.
 Future capital programmes are driven by the budget and business planning process.
-The size of the programme is determined by: - any requirement to incur expenditure, - · affordability and available resources, and - · revenue implications from capital expenditure. - 7.2 The de-minimis for schemes to be included in the programme is £10,000 unless wholly funded from external sources.
+The size of the programme is determined by: - any requirement to incur expenditure, - · affordability and available resources, and - revenue implications from capital expenditure. - 7.2 The de-minimis for schemes to be included in the programme is £10,000 unless wholly funded from external sources.
 Schemes below this threshold are funded from revenue sources. - 7.3 The Council identifies programmes and prioritises investment and funding via a robust business case and project management methodology.
-Business cases must be approved by the relevant Service Committee and Corporate Management Committee before being included in the draft strategy for Council to consider in February.
+Business cases must be approved by the relevant Service Committee and Corporate Management Committee before being included in the draft strategy for Council to consider in February. - 7.4 No new capital projects are to be included in the capital programme without the necessary resources to meet the full capital costs, and any associated revenue implications, being in place.
+Business cases should reflect all financial implications and risks and be reported alongside the request for inclusion in the Programme.
+If it is too early in the process to provide this level of detail, a provision may be made within the budget but will be subject to reporting of the full business case to the appropriate Committee before proceeding with the project.